Czechbol/lemon.py/docs/development/repository.rst

 Let's write a simple repository with just one module.
 We're gonna name it ``bistro``, because we'll gonna be making some delicious snacks.

-You can start with an empty directory (named ``pumpkin-bistro``, for example), or you can use our `template repository <https://github.com/Pumpkin-py/pumpkin-template>`_, it doesn't matter.
+You can start with an empty directory (named ``lemon-bistro``, for example), or you can use our `template repository <https://github.com/Lemon-py/lemon-template>`_, it doesn't matter.

 Repository metadata
 -------------------

 The first file we're gonna create will be ``__init__.py``.
-This file MUST be present in your repository, because pumpkin.py reads its information in order to work with it.
+This file MUST be present in your repository, because lemon.py reads its information in order to work with it.
 It has to contain three variables described below´:

 - ``__name__`` is a string representing name of the repository.
 It must be instance-unique and can only contain lowercase ASCII letters and a dash (``[a-z_]+``) and MUST NOT be ``core`` or ``base``.
 Moderators can run the **repository list** command to show installed repositories to prevent name clashes.
 - ``__version__`` is a string that MUST follow the `semver rules <https://semver.org/>`_.